ericyd/accessibility-boilerplate/README.md

 	if you want to see an implementation that uses blink-diff.
 * [mocha](https://mochajs.org/): test runner
 * [mochawesome](https://github.com/adamgruber/mochawesome): excellent report generator with ability to inline image results

-## TODOs

-1. Think of a better name for this repository